williamouyang/okta.github.io/_source/docs/api/resources/factors.md

 }' "https://${org}.okta.com/api/v1/users/${userId}/factors?templateId=${templateId}"
 ~~~

-##### Resend Sms as Part of Enrollment Using Custom Template
+##### Resend SMS as Part of Enrollment Using a Custom Template
 {:.api .api-operation}

-This option allows to customize (and optionally to localize) the sms message sent to the user in case we need to resend the message as part of enrollment.
+Customize (and optionally localize) the SMS message sent to the user in case Okta needs to resend the message as part of enrollment.

->How to create custom template is described [here](templates.html#sms-template).
+>For instructions about how to create custome templates, see [SMS Template](templates.html#sms-template).

 ###### Request Example